 Pursuant to effective Russian legislation, the Company's provisions to be distributed are limited to the balance of accumulated retained earnings presented in the Company's statutory financial statements prepared in accordance with Russian Accounting Standards.
-In 2023, no decision was taken at the general meeting of shareholders to distribute dividends.
-(2022: dividends of RUB 3 232 mln. were distributed).
+In both 2024 and 2023 no decision was taken at the general meetings of shareholders to distribute dividends.